benIT/sculpin-blog-skeleton/source/_posts/2019-03-25-git-rebase.md

 ## Let's rebase the `feature` branch on the `master` branch

+Let's move on our `feature` branch:

 	git checkout feature

 output:

 	Switched to branch 'feature'

+And now the rebase operation itself:

 	git rebase -i master